Coffee-Up/blog-template/README.md

 <p>
 <h2>Project's structure explained</h2>
 	<ul>
-	<li> I have used a desktop first philosophy for my css, because it was more convenient for me
+	<li> I have used a desktop first philosophy for my css, because it was more convenient for me.
+Smartphone first is good too thought, but being able to preview it on pc is convenient when you start coding.
+Browsers are good to emulate mobiles BUT not infallible.
 	</li>
 	<p>
 			Components should have a clickable property then use a class inside the component itself to define if it is